 The earth receives a constant stream of radiant energy from the sun.
 This solar radiation is critical to maintaining planetary temperatures at a level that will support life.
 It has been equally critical to life and to a stable human civilization that a significant portion of the radiation the earth receives from the sun is reflected back into space, thus ensuring that planetary temperatures do not increase uncontrollably.
-Beginning with the work of John Tyndall in 1859, it has been widely recognized that certain "greenhouse gases," such as carbon dioxide, make the Earth's atmosphere more opaque to that reflected radiation, trapping energy that would otherwise be released back into space.33 At the same time, scientists and industry experts alike have long recognized the simple and irrefutable fact that the combustion of fossil fuels-including coal, oil, and natural gas-releases tremendous amounts of carbon dioxide (CO2) into the atmosphere; and that, indeed, CO2 is by far the largest waste stream from fossil fuel combustion processes.34 temperatures has been routinely discussed in scientific literature, including specialist journals and textbooks for the geology and minerology communities, in the general and popular scientific press, and even in newspaper reports.35 For decades, however, the relationship between fossil fuel combustion, atmospheric CO2, and global temperatures caused little concern because it was widely, but erroneously, assumed that the CO2 released in this way would be safely absorbed by the world's oceans, thus reducing global climate impacts.
+Beginning with the work of John Tyndall in 1859, it has been widely recognized that certain "greenhouse gases," such as carbon dioxide, make the Earth's atmosphere more opaque to that reflected radiation, trapping energy that would otherwise be released back into space.
+At the same time, scientists and industry experts alike have long recognized the simple and irrefutable fact that the combustion of fossil fuels-including coal, oil, and natural gas-releases tremendous amounts of carbon dioxide (CO2) into the atmosphere, and that, indeed, CO2 is by far the largest waste stream from fossil fuel combustion processes.

+The proportion of carbon dioxide in the atmosphere has a strong positive correlation with planetary temperatures.
+For more than a century, this relationship between carbon dioxide and planetary temperatures has been routinely discussed in scientific literature, including specialist journals and textbooks for the geology and minerology communities, in the general and popular scientific press, and even in newspaper reports.35 For decades, however, the relationship between fossil fuel combustion, atmospheric CO2, and global temperatures caused little concern because it was widely, but erroneously, assumed that the CO2 released in this way would be safely absorbed by the world's oceans, thus reducing global climate impacts.